The Doon Dictionary

 Charkha

 The traditional wooden spinning wheel used to make Khadi yarn.
-It's a rhythmic, manual process that requires immense skill to ensure the yarn is consistent but still retains the "human touch".
+It's a rhythmic, manual process that requires immense skill to ensure the yarn is consistent but still retains the 'human touch'.
 If you've ever seen pictures of Gandhi at home, he was often found spinning a charkha.

 -